mlpack/blog/doc/tutorials/SangYeon2019CBP.md

 \note You can refer to the original paper https://arxiv.org/pdf/1612.09199.pdf

-During the Community Bonding Period, there are some discussions to double-check the objective of this research is and how we research QGMM.
-First of all, we will check the 3D probability space to check the interference phenomena of QGMM using matplotlib in Python.
-From the research, I think we can figure out the features of QGMM by comparing the classical GMM.
+During the Community Bonding Period, there were some discussions with the mentor to double-check the objective of this research is and how the research is carried out.
+First of all, I will check the 3D probability space to check the interference phenomena of QGMM using matplotlib in Python.
+From the research, I think the features of QGMM can be figured out by comparing the classical GMM.

 Thanks for reading :)